 Students in ADVANCE get to go on lots of fantastic adventure camps involving canoeing, bushwalking and rail trail cycling!

+Sport elective subjects provide the opportunity for you to develop your sporting skills both physically through practical sessions and academically through theoretical units of work.
 The major focus of these electives is human movement and physical activity.
 During these units you will gain practical experience in coaching as a sports leader and undertake your own training program with a wide range of sporting opportunities.

 This rewarding elective explores what volunteering is and provides opportunities for pupils to foster leadership, teamwork and initiative skills.
 We get out and about in the local community, both within school and around the Hawkesdale township to help in projects which make our area a better place to be.
 Students learn what it means to be part of a team and see jobs through to the end, jobs that benefit others, not just themselves.